zeek/zeek/scripts/zeekygen/example.zeek.rst

 There's also a custom role to reference any identifier node in the Zeek Sphinx domain that's good for "see alsos", e.g.

-See also: :zeek:see:`ZeexygenExample::a_var`,
+See also: :zeek:see:`ZeekygenExample::a_var`,
-:zeek:see:`ZeexygenExample::ONE`, :zeek:see:`SSH::Info`
+:zeek:see:`ZeekygenExample::ONE`, :zeek:see:`SSH::Info`

 And a custom directive does the equivalent references:

-.. zeek:see:: ZeexygenExample::a_var ZeexygenExample::ONE SSH::Info
+.. zeek:see:: ZeekygenExample::a_var ZeekygenExample::ONE SSH::Info

-:Namespace: ZeexygenExample
+:Namespace: ZeekygenExample
 :Imports: :doc:`base/frameworks/notice </scripts/base/frameworks/notice/index>`, :doc:`base/protocols/http </scripts/base/protocols/http/index>`, :doc:`policy/frameworks/software/vulnerable.zeek </scripts/policy/frameworks/software/vulnerable.zeek>`

 Summary